Gwen-Herissant/basic-react-modal-component/README.md

 3. You can customize the modal behavior and content via the `BasicModal.jsx` file, and customize the styles via the `BasicModal.css` file.

+(I would recommand using Visual Studio Code for developping with this package.)

 ## Examples

 Here is a very basic implementation of the modal, where we open it with a button: